-For the first 100 years or so from becoming independent in 1844, the Dominican Republic had a legal system based on French law, specifically on the Napoleonic Codes - civil, civil procedure, commercial, criminal and criminal procedure - under a constitution based on the US model, with three branches of government: a strong presidency, a legislature and a judiciary with the power to strike down acts of the other branches found to be unconstitutional.
+For the first 100 years or so following its independence in 1844, the Dominican Republic had a legal system based on French law, specifically on the Napoleonic Codes - civil, civil procedure, commercial, criminal and criminal procedure under a constitution based on the US model. with three branches of government: a strong presidency, a legislature and a judiciary with the power to cancel acts of the other branches found to be unconstitutional.